Israel's Netanyahu gives up effort to form new government

 Netanyahu, who heads the right-wing Likud party, said he had been unable to form a government following an election in September, and was returning the mandate back to Israel’s president, Reuven Rivlin.
 Rivlin said he intends to task Gantz with the job of putting together a new government.

-“In the past weeks I made every effort to bring Benny Gantz to the negotiating table, every effort to establish a broad national government, every effort to avoid another election,” Netanyahu said.
+“In the past weeks I made every effort to bring Benny Gantz to the negotiating table, every effort to establish a broad national government, every effort to avoid another election,” said Netanyahu, who turned 70 on Monday.

 Gantz also has no clear path to a majority, and should he come up short, it would almost certainly lead to another general election, the third since April.
+He will have 28 days to entice potential allies.

 Gantz’s Blue and White party said in a statement it was “determined to form a liberal unity government.”